-Once you are for foster and/or adoptive care, the time it takes to receive a placement depends on many variables.
-These may include: the type of child (age, sex, race, health, etc.) you are willing to accept, the number and type of children in need of placement, and the type of placement you are willing to accept (short-term or long-term).
+Once you have been approved for foster and/or adoptive care, the time it takes to receive a placement depends on many variables, which may include: the type of child (age, sex, race, health, etc.) you are willing to accept, the number and type of children in need of placement, and the type of placement you are willing to accept (short-term or long-term).

 Is there an application, home study, or criminal history background fee?

-There are no fees for the application or home study process for prospective parents who are becoming licensed and approved to provide foster or foster/adopt care for children placed by Children and Family Services (CFS).
+There are no fees for the application or home study process for prospective parents who are becoming licensed and approved to provide foster or foster and/or adopt care for children placed by Children and Family Services (CFS).

 There is a fee for processing background checks through the criminal history unit.
 However, these fees are waived for prospective foster parents who are becoming licensed and approved to provide foster or foster/adopt care for children placed by CFS.
-This fee is waived when the prospective foster or foster/adopt parent uses the 4-digit employer (CFS) ID # provided at the time of application.
+This fee is waived when the prospective foster and/or adoptive parent uses the 4-digit employer (CFS) ID # provided at the time of application.